expo/expo/docs/versions/v32.0.0/sdk/haptic.md

 * Haptic engine generation is to low (less than 2nd gen) - Private API
   * Using private API will get your app rejected: `[[UIDevice currentDevice] valueForKey: @"_feedbackSupportLevel"]` so this is not added in Expo
 * iOS version is less than 10 (iPhone 7 is the first phone to support this)
-  * This could be found through: `Expo.Constants.platform.ios.systemVersion` or `Expo.Constants.platform.ios.platform`
+  * This could be found through: `Constants.platform.ios.systemVersion` or `Constants.platform.ios.platform`

 ## API